poetiq/poetiq/README.md

-# poetiq
-Portfolio Optimization and Event Trading in q
+# Portfolio Optimization and Event Trading in q